 PEC holders are charged at the level set in the current Pilotage Directions ,section 4.2 (see below).
 The exam fees are available on the River Charges page.

-4.2 With the exception of Class C vessels, the owner or operator of every ship whose Master or First Mate holds a Pilotage Exemption Certificate for any part of the Pilotage Area shall, for each occasion on which such Master or First Mate may navigate his ship within any part of the Pilotage Area to which the certificate applies, in circumstances in which the employment of a pilot would otherwise be compulsory, pay to ABP one-quarter of the pilotage dues (pilotage rates and boarding and landing rates) which would have been payable in respect of the ship if the Master or First Mate had employed a Pilot but such payments shall be limited to the first eighty complete movements of the ship in the Pilotage Area in any one calendar year.
+4.2 With the exception of Class C vessels, the owner or operator of every ship whose bonafide Deck Officer holds a Pilotage Exemption Certificate for any part of the Pilotage Area shall, for each occasion on which such bonafide Deck Officer may navigate his ship within any part of the Pilotage Area to which the certificate applies, in circumstances in which the employment of a pilot would otherwise be compulsory, pay to ABP one-quarter of the pilotage dues (pilotage rates and boarding and landing rates) which would have been payable in respect of the ship if the Deck Officer had employed a Pilot but such payments shall be limited to the first eighty complete movements of the ship in the Pilotage Area in any one calendar year.

 Pilotage rates and boarding and landing rates can be found on the Pilotage Charges page.